 The 2019-2020 season has seen landmark victories for teams from South East Asia.
-TNC were crowned champions of the first Major in China and still hold rank 1 on the DPC, while more recently, Fnatic were victors of the Dota Summit 12 after a thumping 3-0 victory.
-MidOne, Abed and Armel have carved their place in the ranks of the world’s best, but South East Asia players and teams were not always held in such high regard.
-Fortunately, the world has changed its tune, and many of the most sought after players now come from the region.
+TNC was crowned champions of the first Major in China and still hold rank 1 on the DPC, while more recently, Fnatic were victors of the Dota Summit 12 after a thumping 3-0 victory.
+MidOne, Abed and Armel have since carved their place in the ranks of the world’s best.
+But South East Asia players and teams were not always held in such high regard.
+Fortunately, the world has changed its tune.
+Many of the most sought after players now come from the region.
 Some have successfully plied their trade abroad, while others have become part of the very fabric of their home scene.
-The South East Asia region has been on the rise for a while, and we’re going to take a look back at how it came to pass.
+The South East Asia region has been on the rise for a while and we’re going to take a look back at how it came to pass.

 In the beginning there was TI

 When Valve held the first International back in 2011 in Cologne, competing teams had only had access to the game for several weeks.
-Dota 2 had been under wraps, and the $1.6 million event was more of a flashy showcase of the game than a fiercely competitive tournament.
-The entire tournament was best-of-one until only four teams remained, making it unforgiving for those ill prepared for the pressure.
+Dota 2 had been under wraps and the $1.6 million event was more of a flashy showcase of the game than a fiercely competitive tournament.
+The entire tournament was best-of-one until only four teams remained.
+It was unforgiving for those ill prepared for the pressure.

-16 teams made the trip to Germany, and it’s easy to forget, but South East Asia was actually heavily represented at the first TI.
-Mineski, Mith.Trust, Scythe and MUFC all fielded full South East Asia rosters, and all placed in the top 12.
-Team Scythe, a Singaporean stack that housed Benedict “HyHy” Lim and Daryl “IceIceice” Pei Xiang, was the most prolific, securing a third place finish.
-Unfortunately, it would not be until three years later that Valve would highlight their achievement in the TI1 documentary Free to Play.
+16 teams made the initial trip to Germany and it’s easy to forget, there was a lot of SEA representation.
+South East Asia was actually heavily represented at the first TI.
+Mineski, Mith.Trust, Scythe and MUFC all fielded full South East Asia rosters.
+Not only did they represent the region but they all placed in the top 12.
+Team Scythe, a Singaporean stack that housed Benedict “HyHy” Lim and Daryl “IceIceice” Pei Xiang, was the most prolific team.
+They secured a third place finish.
+Unfortunately, it would not be until three years later that Valve would highlight their achievement.
+The TI1 documentary Free to Play eventually highlighted their achievement.

 China arrives, SEA watches on